SumiSastri/dev-blogs/docs/big-data/part-1-what-is-big-data.md

 ## How big data works

-Oracle outlines [1] a three‐step workflow:
+Oracle[1] outlines a three‐step workflow:

 1. **Integrate**: Ingest data from many disparate sources; traditional ETL may not suffice at large scale.